Framework Category

 Does your organization validate the integrity and completeness of restored systems before returning them to production?

-This question assesses whether your organization has a verification process to ensure restored systems are functioning correctly and securely before they're put back into production use.
+Recovery assurance is the concern: whether you validate the integrity and completeness of restored systems before returning them to production.
 This includes checking that all critical components, data, configurations, and security controls have been properly restored and are operating as expected.

 RC.RP-06